-Abington Memorial Hospital's Emergency Trauma Center
+Jefferson Abington Hospital's Emergency Trauma Center

-The Emergency Trauma Center at Abington Memorial Hospital is one of the busiest in the Delaware Valley, helping more than 106,000 patients each year.
+The Emergency Trauma Center at Jefferson Abington Hospital is one of the busiest in the Delaware Valley, helping more than 106,000 patients each year.
 Our staff of specialists includes physicians who are board certified in Emergency Medicine, trauma surgeons, experienced physician assistants, nurse practitioners and registered nurses.
 Our Center is complemented by the full diagnostic, medical and surgical specialties of our tertiary-care hospital.

 More than 1,300 patients annually are admitted through the Trauma service.
-Our trauma team is poised and ready 24/7 to help people who are suffering serious injuries, stroke and other life-threatening conditions.
-In fact, many other local hospitals regularly transfer patients to our center for advanced care available at Abington Memorial Hospital.
+Our trauma team is poised and ready 24/7 to help people who are suffering from serious injuries, stroke and other life-threatening conditions.
+In fact, many other local hospitals regularly transfer patients to our center for advanced care available at Jefferson Abington Hospital.

 We partner with local Emergency Medical Services teams in providing education and technology support.
 In some cases, diagnosis and important information about patients is transmitted to the center before they actually arrive here.